jpedro/jpedro.github.io/git-dd.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

 Because inline functions are more flexible that shell commands.
-Conditionals, loops, arguments work better better, and you can download the internets and stream Veep.
-Right there, from the comfort of your local repo.
+Conditionals, loops, arguments work better.
+You can download the internets and stream Veep.
+From the comfort of your local repo.

 ## Git config